rparrett/prototype_bevy_example_runner/README.md

 Contributions are welcome

-- [ ] Add summary of latest run to top of page
 - [ ] Allow cli args to be sent to specific examples
 - [ ] Link to workflow run if possible
-- [ ] Make column headers readable somehow